-A more problematic sector is coal mining, as associated jobs will sharply decline.
-These are currently well-paid, highly unionised jobs, but not necessarily healthy or safe.
-In developing countries in particular, they are primarily low-skilled jobs.
+A more problematic is the coal mining sector, as coal miner will virtually disappear.
+These are currently well-paid, highly unionised jobs, but of course not healthy or safe.
+Moreover, especially in developing countries, they are primarily low-skilled jobs.